mustardamus/akrasia-jekyll/_posts/2014-07-10-hostel-hop-pitch-scraps-1.md

 it (more on that in the future).

 My plan is to raise some money through crowdfunding.
 And therefor I need a pitch video.
-And what else could be better to record a pitch video for a travelling app while travelling?
+And what else could be better to record a pitch video for a traveling app while travelling?

 So yesterday I started to record it.
 When it's done, it will have many different